akgurjar/LTS/README.md

-# TLS
+# LTS
-A typescript library starter code.
+A starter code for typescript library.